 The City worked with a third-party architectural firm (RRM Design Group) to review the requested height and slope line waivers.
-The results of this review are attached to the staff report as Attachment 15.
-The architectural review concludes that requiring the project to comply with the height and slope-line setback development standards would result in a decrease in the size of some of the senior units; reduce ground level open space below that required by the Heart of the City Specific Plan, thus requiring a waiver in any case; and a loss of surface level parking.
+The results of this review are attached to the staff report as Attachment Q. The architectural review concludes that requiring the project to comply with the height and slope-line setback development standards would result in a decrease in the size of some of the senior units; reduce ground level open space below that required by the Heart of the City Specific Plan, thus requiring a waiver in any case; and a loss of surface level parking.
 Given these effects, the architects concluded that the proposed project would be physically precluded without the height and slope line waivers.
-In the staff report for the May 12, 2020 hearing on the previous version of the project (referred to as the "Enhanced Senior Affordable Project"), staff concluded that the height and slope line setback requirements would have the effect of physically precluding the construction of the project with the density bonus as then proposed, based on the RRM report.
-In particular, the height and slope line setback requirements would physically preclude development of Buildings 1 and 2 as proposed.
-RRM's analysis of the Revised Enhanced Senior Project has reached the same conclusion, that the City's height and slope line setback requirements would physically preclude the project as proposed.